raffaelepeluso/ims-on-cloud/README.md

 # ims-on-cloud
-A performability study of an IMS implemented in a private cloud.
+A performability study of an IMS (IP Multimedia Subsystem) implemented in a private cloud.